arctype-co/pine64-shield-board/README.md

 # pine64-shield-board

- An empty Pine64 shield project, with a board outline template for your circuit.
+ An empty Pine64 shield project for KiCad, with a board outline template for your circuit.

+ ## KiCad

+ This board file was developed using KiCad EDA 4.07 http://kicad-pcb.org/

- ## CAD Files
+ ## Mechanical CAD

  The board layout is also available online in OnShape for mechanical design layouts.